yanlin-duan/yanlin-duan.github.io/_posts/2017-03-07-cheatsheatappliedML.md

 As the midterm is coming, I am revising for what we have covered so far, and think that preparing a review note would be an effective way to do so (though the exam is closed book).
 I am posting my notes here so it can benefit more people.

-# References and Copyright Notice
+# Acknowledgment

-The notes are largely inspired by:
+The texts of this note are largely inspired by:

-- [Course material](https://amueller.github.io/applied_ml_spring_2017/) for COMS 4995 Applied Machine Learning
+- [Course material](https://amueller.github.io/applied_ml_spring_2017/) for COMS 4995 Applied Machine Learning.

-- *Introduction to machine learning with python* by Mueller and Guido
+The example codes in this note are modified based on:

-- *Applied predictive modeling* by Kuhn, Johnson
+- [Course material](https://amueller.github.io/applied_ml_spring_2017/) for COMS 4995 Applied Machine Learning.

-Several code snippets below are modified based on the course note.
+- Supplemental material of *An Introduction to Machine Learning with Python* by Andreas C. Müller and Sarah Guido (O’Reilly).
+Copyright 2017 Sarah Guido and Andreas Müller, 978-1-449-36941-5.

 Care has been taken to avoid copyrighted contents as much as possible, and give citation wherever is proper.